chhaymatt/resourcing-api/README.md

 4. Run src/main/java/com/matthewchhay/resourcingapi/ResourcingApiApplication.java
 5. In Postman, GET localhost:9876/jobs/test and see if it returns hello world

-# Issues

--   Unable to GET all jobs
--   Unable to GET job by id

 # To do:

 -   Fix job domain